nikel-api/nikel-parser/scripts/README.md

 - All other configurations for the parser are in place
     - e.g. selenium drivers, UofT authentication (if required), etc.

-The scripts are assumed to be run from the project root.

 ## Overview

 ### Dataset Scripts